AmnahAli/academic-kickstart/content/post/assignment2/index.md

     test accuracy: 98.0

-This dataset with multiple hyper-paramters give a very similar accuracy in this case we picked the value of k= 7 which gave us accuracy = 97% using euclidean_distance and normalized euclidean distance and 98% using cosine.
+This dataset with multiple hyper-paramters gave a very similar accuracy in this case we picked the value of k= 7 which gave us accuracy = 97% using euclidean_distance and normalized euclidean distance and 98% using cosine.
 Also we picked cosine similarity.

  References: